-My Mum is an expert cross stitcher I asked her to translate the tartan pattern from the ubiquitous ‘Hong Kong Shopper’ or Ahmah bags into a cross stitch.
+My Mum Doris Tsui is an avid cross stitcher so I asked her to translate the tartan pattern from the common ‘Hong Kong Shopper’ or Ahmah bags into a cross stitch.
 We are currently stitching the different colour variations of these mass produced bags which is a time intensive process.

 Commonly known as Ahmah (domestic servant) bags in Hong Kong.
 This cross stitch project my Mum which already a biographical link.
 As a family we lived in Hong Kong from 1978 to 1982.
 My Father is originally from Hong Kong and my Mum is second generation New Zealand born Chinese.

 With artists Anne-Sophie Adelys, Anton Parsons, Andrew Hall, Bernie Harfleet, Chiara Corbelletto, David McCracken, Donna Sarten, Elliot Collins, Evan Woodruffe, Flox, Gabby O’Connor, Giles Smith, Jeff Thomson, Jermaine Reihana, John Edgar, Judy Darragh, Katie Smith, Kathryn Tsui, Kairava Gullatz, Kevin Osmond, Mandy Patmore, Martin Selman, Nate Savill, Pacifica Mamas, Peter Lange, Peata Larkin, Ruth Woodbury, Stephen Woodward and Tony Brown.